 - The manufacturer must submit an annual report to the Secretary of Transportation regarding each vehicle produced that year after the exemption has been approved;

-- The vehicle must be manufactured under a license for the product configuration, trade dress, trademark, or patent, for the motor vehicle that is intended to be replicated; and
+- The vehicle must be manufactured under a license for the product configuration, trade dress, trademark, or patent, for the motor vehicle that is intended to be replicated (manufacturers who own the intellectual property of the design should beware of this requirement); and

 - The vehicle must intend to resemble the body of a motor vehicle that was manufactured at least 25 years prior.